PierreBizouard/crapi/README.md

 P.S.: The above are not meant to criticize Mark Hammond's __pywin32__ excellent library.
 Merely, they indicate the difficulties a developer has to deal with by being forced to have to use:

-+ Non-portable code constructs due to each different OS variations.
++ Non-portable code constructs due to multiple OSes with different APIs and native implementation.
-+ Code constructs which are difficult to understand to begin with since they require deep knowledge and understanding of an OS internals and intricate implementation mechanics.
++ Components which are difficult to understand to begin with since they require deep knowledge and understanding of an OS's internals and intricate mechanicms.

 # **LICENSE**
 It's based on Apache Software License 2.0 (ASF 2.0) so without suggesting that this constitutes a legal advice in any way, shape or form: Do whatever the f*** you want with it as long as you give us proper credit! :}

 # **DISCLAIMER**
-The project is so totally unstable and is considered experimental and pre-alpha and, as such, unstable so use at your own risk!
-In addition, the author makes no guarantees that the code is of top-notch quality (any Win folks here?).
-Patches are welcome.<br/>
+The authors strive for a stable and coherent source code base however it should be considered experimental and pre-alpha and, as such, not production-ready so use at your own risk!
+In addition, the authors makes no guarantees that the code is of top-notch quality (any Win folks here?).
+Patches are welcome (of course).<br/>
 You have been (fore)warned!!! :]